 Hamburg is Germany's second largest city (after Berlin) and home to 1.8 million people.
-Located in the north of the country, it features a large working harbor, interconnecting waterways, and hundreds of canals.
-Hamburg has more bridges than Amsterdam and Venice combined, all adding up a to a great city with lots of maritime charm.
+Located in the north of the country off the Elbe River and North Sea, it features a large working harbor, interconnecting waterways, and hundreds of canals.
+Hamburg has more bridges than Amsterdam and Venice combined, all adding up a to a bustling city with lots of maritime charm.

 Today, Hamburg is the mecca of the German media and its publishing houses make the city one of the wealthiest in Germany.

 Hamburg is also known for elegant shopping, world-class museums, and the legendary nightlife on the Reeperbahn.
 It is one of the cities you must visit in Germany with plenty to do for the whole family.